Skip to main content

 To log out of your current session:

-3. Your session is ended and all session data is cleared from your browser.
+Your session is ended and all session data is cleared from your browser.

-Logout from All Devices
+Logout of All Devices

 If you need to end all active sessions (for example, if you suspect unauthorized access):

-4. You will need to log in again on each device.
+4. Every session, including your current one, is ended.
+You will need to log in again on each device.

 warning